CDCOSINE/Docket-Outlook-Automation/README.md

 6. If entry matches searched keyword update in excel
 7. Extract date from docket entry
 8. Multiple Keywords
+9. Added date range dacility

 To add:
 1. Or , And statements in multiple keyword searches
-2. Date range to read email
-3. Pdf reading from docket update link
+2. Pdf reading from docket update link

 Major:
 UI add from python easy UI or pysimGUI